- Price: $1,395–$2,990

 Our expert take on the Nolah Evolution 15” mattress

 The luxury firm version of the Nolah Evolution 15″ is a tall hybrid mattress with zoned support in its coil and foam design—offering support and pressure relief in the right places.
 In fact, it earned a perfect score in pressure relief during our testing, making it a great option for sleepers with soreness in different areas around the body.
-For similar reasons, you’ll also find it on our list of mattresses for those with fibromyalgia and sciatica.
+For similar reasons, you’ll also find it on our list of best mattresses for fibromyalgia and best mattresses for sciatica.

 Nolah offers a unique type of foam called AirFoam, which is more dense along the center and less dense above and below.
 This offers reinforcement under the lower back while offloading pressure around the hips and shoulders.
 Nolah also incorporates stiffer coils along the center for added support, which helps you maintain spinal alignment throughout the night.
 A supportive mattress helps prevent sag and encourages even weight distribution throughout the bed for a more comfortable night’s sleep.